sittercity/sittercity.github.io/_posts/2015-03-23-design-patterns-part-3.markdown

 #Part III: Putting it all together

-In the last installment, we talked about using the Command Pattern to store our business logic and leveraging Dependency Injection to load in all of our collaborator classes.
-In the first installment, we had centralized all of our ORM-specific code into a repository that returned instances of our custom entity.
+In the last installment, we talked about using the Command Pattern to manage our business logic and leveraging Dependency Injection to load in all of our collaborator classes.
+Inside our command, or context, we made a call to our repository.
+We talked about what a repository in Part I.  It centralizeis all of our ORM-specific code into a single class that returned instances of our custom entity.

-##Tying up Loose Ends
+## Loose Ends

-The original implementation of our repository didn’t use dependency injection, but now that we undstand it’s benefits, we may as well update our repository.
+The original implementation of our repository didn’t use dependency injection.
+That's because I wanted to focus on explaining exactly what a repository class is and how it works with an entity class.

-Here’s how we originally setup the repository.
+Here's what our first pass at a repository looked like.

 {% highlight ruby %}